Carbon Monoxide Dangers in Your Home

 If you have a chimney that burns gas :

 Any of these conditions can obstruct the flow of toxic fumes escaping your house through the chimney.
 Carbon monoxide is one of those fumes that could be leaking into your living space.
 These conditions could occur over a long period of time or within one season.
 This is why it is very important to keep your chimney well maintained.
 Many of these problems can be invisible to a homeowner who does not know what to look for.
-An experienced chimney repair company, like Antrim’s Complete can assess your chimney and keep everything in check.
+An experienced chimney repair company, like Antrim’s, A Good Sweep Chimney and Masonry can assess your chimney and keep everything in check.

 Preventing Carbon Monoxide Poisoning